AtreyaSh/fastVision/README.md

    `$ Rscript src.R`

-   This optimized DPI will be saved as `/results/dpi.csv`.
+   The optimized DPI will be saved as `/results/dpi.csv`.

 ## Docker Implementation